“Murrath has phenomenal technical ability … astonishing skill. He is a very accomplished musician indeed.”

 What is your daily practice routine?

-When I was a student, and now when I am busy preparing for solo concerts, I like to practice four hours every day.
-Regularity is the key.
+When I was a student, and now when I am preparing for solo recitals, I would practice three to four hours every day.
+Regularity is important.

 If you could play only three composers for the rest of your life, who would they be?